High-Order Epistasis Detection Using Factorization Machine with Quadratic Optimization Annealing and MDR-Based Evaluation: Experimental evaluation

 In the experiments, we considered high-order epistasis of order $d = 3, 4,$ and $5$.
 The MAF for all causal loci was set to $0.4$, and the heritability was fixed at $0.2$.
 The total number of genetic loci (the number of attributes) was set to $N = 100, 500,$ and $1000$ in order to evaluate scalability with respect to problem dimensionality.
 For each dataset, the number of samples was fixed at $1000$ cases and $1000$ controls.

 Next, we describe the parameter settings used for the proposed method.
-For the FM, the hyperparameter $K$ was set to $10$, following common practice in FMQA-related studies~\cite{inoue2022towards, nakano2025optimization}.
+For the FM, the hyperparameter $K$ was set to $10$, following previous studies~\cite{inoue2022towards, nakano2026swift}.
 The number of initial training data points was fixed to $10$.
-Each initial binary vector $\bm{x}$ was constructed so that exactly $d$ elements were set to $1$, corresponding to the predefined epistasis order, while the remaining elements were set to $0$.
+Each initial binary vector $\bm{x}$ was constructed so that exactly $d$ elements were set to $1$, while the remaining elements were set to $0$.
 The indices of the active variables were selected uniformly at random.
-We employed a simulated-annealing-based Ising machine~\cite{FixAE}, which runs on a graphics processing unit (GPU).
-The calculation timeout of the Ising machine was set to one second.
-The coefficients of the FM Hamiltonian $\mathcal{H}_{\rm FM}$ were first normalized by the maximum absolute value of the coefficients.
+We employed the Fixstars Amplify Annealing Engine~\cite{FixAE}, version 0.9.0, as the SA-based Ising machine, which runs on a GPU.
+We set the time limit to 1 second per Ising solve, and all other solver hyperparameters (e.g., temperature schedule and number of sweeps) were kept at the defaults.
+The Step-3 backend in FMQA can be replaced by alternative optimizers, including QA hardware or QAOA-based solvers.
+Evaluating such replacements is left for future work.
+The coefficients of the FM Hamiltonian $E_{\rm FM}$ were first normalized by the maximum absolute value of the coefficients.
 Then, a penalty term with a coefficient $\lambda = 2$ was added to enforce the constraint throughout the experiments.
 With this setting, all solutions obtained by the Ising machine satisfied the constraint $\sum_{i=1}^N x_i = d$ in our experiments.
 At each FMQA iteration, a single solution was obtained by the Ising machine, and one neighborhood solution was generated.
 When generating the neighborhood solution, the variables to be swapped were randomly selected.
 The total number of FMQA iterations was set to $1000$.
 For each problem instance, the proposed method was performed $10$ times using different randomly generated initial training data.
-A trial was considered successful if the ground-truth epistatic combination appeared at least once among the solutions evaluated during the FMQA iterations within the maximum number of iterations.
-Here, the success rate reflects the robustness of the FMQA-based search with respect to different random initializations, while the underlying simulated dataset is fixed for each experimental condition.
+A trial was considered successful if the ground-truth epistasis appeared at least once among the solutions evaluated during the FMQA iterations within the maximum number of iterations.
+Here, the success rate reflects the robustness of the FMQA-based search with respect to different random initializations.